Affordable scheduling and team communication for small businesses, but less flexible for growing teams

 • Automatic scheduling: Quickly generate optimal staff schedules based on availability and business needs.

-• Time clock and tracking: Employees can clock in/out directly from their mobile devices, with the software accurately tracking hours, overtime, and paid time off (PTO).
+• Time clock and tracking: Employees can clock in/out directly from their mobile devices.
+Sling tracks hours, overtime, and PTO (paid time off), available on paid plans only.

 • Labor cost optimization: Predict and manage labor costs effectively.